High Arches

 Rocker soles to reduce forefoot loading in rigid cavus

-Wider toe box to reduce claw-toe pressure, avoiding overly minimal shoes
+Wider toe box to reduce claw-toe pressure; avoid overly minimal shoes

 Rehabilitation